janewbaldwin/starter-academic/content/authors/katy-wilson/_index.md

 # List each interest with a dash
 interests:
-- Tropical Cyclone Vulnerability
-- Catastrophe Modeling
+- climate risk management
+- corporate risk management and ESG
+- climate resilience and adaptation

 education:
   courses: